-Marco Gentolini first discovers jade when he visits a Tibettan Buddhist Temple in Bendigo.
-This place houses the largest carving of a single piece of gem quality jade in the world.
+Overview: Our main character, Marco Gentolini first discovers jade on a visit to a Tibetan Buddhist Temple in Bendigo.
+This Temple is home to the largest carving of a single piece of gem quality jade in the world.
 The jade was imported and Marco is curious why Australian jade wasn’t used.
 As a student journalist, he decides the story behind jade in Australia may be worth telling.
 Australia is said to have only low quality jade: black and dark green, with no translucent green or white which Asians value most highly.
 So the experts say.